Welcome to the Podcast Book Club

 PodCamp

-The PBC’s PodCamp is a virtual collaborative event taking place in September 2025.Pack your bags and get ready to be placed in a cabin team with fellow creatives for a whirlwind weekend of podcast-making.
+The PBC’s PodCamp is a virtual collaborative event taking place annually in September.Pack your bags and get ready to be placed in a cabin team with fellow creatives for a whirlwind weekend of podcast-making.
 Your cabin will have 96 hours from event start to write, record, and edit a one-off episode following a randomly chosen theme.
 Think, stories to be told around the campfire on a weekend in the woods.
-This event is inspired by game jams and our annual Podcast Jam for newcommers and seasoned podcast creators to have some fun telling stories.Follow the PodCamp tumblr for updates from your camp counsellors!
+This event is inspired by game jams and our annual Podcast Jam for seasoned podcast creators to have some fun telling stories.Follow the PodCamp tumblr for updates from your camp counsellors!

 Listen to recording of the presentation slides above to recieve all the important information!
 Voiced by Jesse Peng.